enthought/traits-futures/README.rst

    Thanks for using Enthought open source!

-Traits Futures allows a TraitsUI-based GUI application to execute one or more background tasks without blocking the main GUI, and provides mechanisms for those applications to *safely* update the GUI in response to full or partial results from the background tasks.
+Traits Futures allows a TraitsUI-based GUI application to execute one or more background tasks without blocking the main GUI, and provides a mechanism for that application to *safely* update the GUI in response to full or partial results from the background tasks.

 Detailed description